-This granola is the best mistake we’ve ever made — mistake because it’s so good we can’t help but devour it at a semi-appalling speed whenever it’s around.
-It’s like the Cocoa Puffs of your childhood, all grown up, without any of the bad stuff (sugar, corn syrup, preservatives).
+This granola is like the Cocoa Puffs of your childhood, all grown up, without any of the bad stuff (sugar, corn syrup, preservatives).
 In fact, we replaced all that with coconut oil, seeds and loads of energy-rich cacao…so in our eyes it’s actually good for you!
 Serve it for breakfast with cashew-date milk, regular milk or honey-sweetened yogurt; sprinkle it on ice cream; stir it into a banana smoothie; or just snack on it straight.
 This is one of our two Botanica granola staples; give the other one a try, too!
+It’s available in our shop, too (we ship nationally!).

 Preheat oven to 335° and line a baking sheet with parchment.
 In a large bowl, mix the oats and seeds.
 Heat a small saucepan to low and melt the coconut oil, honey and vanilla until incorporated.
 Turn heat down as far as it goes and whisk in the cocoa powder and salt until the mixture is smooth and glossy.
 Quickly pour the wet ingredients over the dry and mix well until every last bit is covered in chocolate.
 Give it a taste.
 Stir in a bit more melted honey if you’re looking for something sweeter.